UKICER 2025

 Papers

-All submissions related to computing science education are welcome, at any stage of formal education (or outside formal education).
+All submissions related to computing education are welcome, at any stage of formal or non-formal education.
+Research areas of particular interest include:

 All submitted papers should have a research component.
 Papers focused purely on practice-related topics such as implementation of new curricula or new course designs may be better suited to our sister Computing Education Practice conference.

-Papers that authors would like to be considered for presentation at the conference and publication in proceedings must be be submitted via EasyChair.
-Authors should consult the detail submission format instructions and guidelines for papers prior to submission.
+Papers that authors would like to be considered for presentation at the conference and publication in proceedings must be be submitted via EasyChair (details to follow).
+Authors should consult the detailed submission format instructions and guidelines for papers prior to submission.

 Paper Format and Submission